thehanlab/dynamicLM/README.md

 ### 3.5.1 Visualize individual dynamic risk trajectories

 Individual risk score trajectories can be plotted.
-As with `predLMrisk`, the data input is in the form of the original data.
+As with `predict`, the data input is in the form of the original data.
 For example, we can consider two individuals of similar age, bmi, and treatment status at baseline, but of different gender.